percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    Stream all backup files to the standard output in the specified format.
    Currently supported formats are ``xbstream`` and ``tar``.

+.. option:: --strict

+   If this option is specified, |xtrabackup| fails with an error when invalid parameters are passed.

 .. option:: --tables=name

    A regular expression against which the full tablename, in ``databasename.tablename`` format, is matched.
 If the name matches, the table is backed up.
 See :doc:`partial backups <partial_backups>`.

+.. option:: --tables-compatibility-check

+   Enables the engine compatibility warning.
+The default value is ON.
+To disable the engine compatibility warning use :option:`--skip-tables-compatibility-check`.

 .. option:: --tables-exclude=name